 She joined after a position as Director of the Economic Growth Institute at the University of Michigan and in the University of Michigan College of Engineering’s Center for Entrepreneurship.
-At U of M, she developed and executed a strategic plan to grow the Institute, while overseeing award-winning programs (IEDC, APLU) to build lab-to-market activities in partnership with 15 public research universities, resulting in 213 new products launched and for every public dollar invested, there was a $133 ROI.
-She also was the Principle Investigator for research in economic development, including best practices in the development of commercial ethnic districts, and best practices in technology commercialization.
+At U of M, she developed and oversaw award-winning programs (IEDC, APLU) to build lab-to-market activities in partnership with 15 public research universities, resulting in 213 new products launched and a $133 ROI.
+She also was the Principal Investigator for research in economic development, including mapping the entrepreneurial ecosystem, best practices in the development of commercial ethnic districts, and best practices in technology commercialization.

-She has held senior management roles at seven early technology companies, holding the chief marketing position responsible for developing go-to-market strategy and brand image.
+She has held senior management roles at seven early technology companies, holding the chief marketing position.
 All start-ups resulted in successful sale of the company, or are still a going concern.
 She was an early founding member of the 17-year-old SBDC Tech Team, a group that helps early stage companies raise $70 Million each year.

 She has serves on the board of the Virginia Innovation Partnership Authority, the American Lightweight Materials Manufacturing Institute, the City of Fairfax Economic Development Authority, the Fairfax County Innovation Advisory, and the leadership committee of the State Science and Technology Institute.